Opinion/make-youtube-square-stylesheet/README.md

 # make-youtube-square-stylesheet
 Removes the ugly rounded boxes from youtube's new UI.
-Fixes; thumbnails (video and playlist), playlist box, chat box.
+Fixes; thumbnails (video and playlist), playlist box, chat box and description.

 Copy the stylesheet from [/stylesheet.css](/stylesheet.css) and let it be included on all urls on the domain `www.youtube.com`.